As an Amazon Associate I earn from qualifying purchases

 Watch the video or read the instructions - it's super quick.

 I'll give instructions here for parsley, but this method holds good for any herb.

-Wash and drain the parsley on some paper towel and then place the sprigs on a microwave proof plate.
+If the parsley is muddy, then wipe it with a dry cloth and then place the sprigs on a microwave proof plate.

 Blast for 30 seconds and then turn the sprigs over and blast another 30 seconds.